-But in the creation of ‘new things’, it is critical for your definition of output productivity that it’s aligned with your Production Line Imperative and Personal Reward.
+But in the creation of ‘new things’, it is critical for your definition of output productivity that it’s aligned with your overall aims and objectives.
 In other words, you don’t want to be wasting your time doing or creating things which don’t align with your goals.

 In building productivity systems and implementing them on an ongoing basis, it’s important that you don’t equate any ‘meta’ personal satisfaction of the systems themselves with you actually being productive!
 Over the years I have encountered so many instances of people spending countless unproductive hours on productivity systems.
 Bragging about their microscopic levels of refinement in forums and completely missing the point!